Mengmouxu/SceneGen/README.md

 [Project Page](https://mengmouxu.github.io/SceneGen/) $\cdot$ [Paper](https://arxiv.org/abs/2508.15769/) $\cdot$ [Checkpoints](https://huggingface.co/haoningwu/SceneGen/)

 ## ⏩ News
+- [2025.11] Glad to share that SceneGen has been accepted to 3DV 2026.
 - [2025.9] Our training code with configs and data processing code are released.
 - [2025.8] The inference code and checkpoints are released.
 - [2025.8] Our pre-print paper has been released on arXiv.